 A Brief History of How Zambia Has Become a Christian Nation

-The nineteenth century was the "Great Century" of Protestant missionary activity, and Africa was one of the primary targets of this effort.
+The nineteenth century was the "Great Century" of Protestant missionary activity, and Africa was one of its primary targets.
 In southern Africa, the British made the Cape a British colony in 1795.
-This British conquest and the interest in foreign missions about the same time led British missionaries to come to southern Africa around 1820.
+This British conquest and the rise of interest in foreign missions led British missionaries to come to southern Africa around 1820.
 Work soon began among a number of tribes, but converts to Christianity came very slowly.
 The London Missionary Society began a work in Madagascar in 1820 with some success, however British missionary work on the East African coast did not begin in earnest until after 1861.
 From bases in southern and eastern Africa, missionaries began reaching further inland and eventually reached the area that is today Zambia in the latter half of the nineteenth century.

-David Livingstone began his missionary career in southern Africa by working at a mission station among the Tswanas in modern day Bostwana.
+David Livingstone began his missionary career working at a mission station among the Tswanas in modern day Bostwana.
 He was determined to reach further north, however, and in 1853 Livingstone crossed the Zambezi to explore what today is Zambia.
-Over the next twenty years Livingstone traveled back and forth, crossing what is now Zambia many times.
+Over the next twenty years Livingstone traveled back and forth across Zambia many times.
 Although Livingstone had little success in winning Africans to Christ, accounts of his travels excited many in Europe concerning the need to stop the slave trade and bring Christianity to the peoples of Africa.
 Livingstone died in Zambia in 1873.

 The Primitive Methodists sent a group of missionaries to reach the Ila people.
 The Methodists arrived at Kazungula in September 1890.
 Lewanka kept them waiting there for three years until he finally permitted them to enter and settle near N'goma.
 The Methodists set up a second station at Nkala River in 1893.